warriorjacq9-no2fa/ttpong/docs/info.md

 ## How to test

-press the P1SRV button to start the game, control with up and down.
+Press the P1SRV button to start the game, control with up and down.

+Please note: although 25 MHz is indicated, 25.175 is the intended frequency.
+The Tiny Tapeout docs tool only supports integer freqeuncies.

 ## External hardware